ng-select/ng-select/issue_template.md

 Describe how you think it should work

 ### Actual behaviour
-Describe how it actually works
+Describe how it actually works or create example using [Plunker](https://plnkr.co/edit/hjZX6W?p=preview) issue template

 ### More Info
 ng-select version: [INSERT HERE]